adityayaduvanshi/Bankist-app/README.md

 7. As the user, you can sort the history of transactions by the amount of each transaction

-8. As the user, you will be logout after 5 minutes if you don't have any interaction with your account.
-Otherwise, any interaction is executed before 5 minutes will reset the timeout again.
+8. As the user, you will be logout after 2 minutes if you don't have any interaction with your account.
+Otherwise, any interaction is executed before 2 minutes will reset the timeout again.

-9. As the user, you can close your account to delete all of your account information, and you will not be able to login you account without reload the page
+9. As the user, you can close your account to delete all of your account information, and you will not be able to login you account without reload the page.